cybercongress/go-cyber/docs/run_validator.md

 5. Reboot the system for the changes to take effect.

-6. Check the installed drivers
+6. Check the installed drivers:

 ```bash
 nvidia-smi
 ```
 You should see this:
+(Some version/driver numbers migth differ.
+You also might have some processes already running)

 ```
 +-----------------------------------------------------------------------------+